Former NFLer Antonio Brown turns himself in to police in Florida

 Holt's bail was set at $20,000 on Wednesday, and he has been released, NBC Miami reported.

-The warrant for Brown was for one count of burglary with battery, one count burglary of an unoccupied conveyance, and one count of criminal mischief less than $1,000, Hollywood police have said.
+The warrant for Brown was for one count of burglary with battery, one count of burglary of an unoccupied conveyance and one count of criminal mischief less than $1,000, Hollywood police have said.

-The former All-Pro wide receiver has also been accused of sexually assaulting his former trainer, according to a lawsuit she filed in September.
+The former All-Pro wide receiver has also been accused of sexually assaulting a former trainer, according to a lawsuit she filed in September.
 His attorneys have denied all allegations stemming from the lawsuit and have countersued the woman.
-He has not been charged in connection to the accusations.
+He has not been charged in connection with the accusations.

-Brown is most known for his time with the Pittsburgh Steelers, but last year he was signed by the New England Patriots.
+Brown is best known for his time with the Steelers, but last year he was signed by the New England Patriots.

-He was signed by New England after he was cut by the Oakland Raiders over disagreements about the helmet he’d wear, as well as a reported confrontation with the team's general manager.
+He signed with New England after he was cut by the Oakland Raiders over disagreements about the helmet he'd wear, as well as reports of a confrontation with the team's general manager.

-Brown was released from the Patriots in September after just one game amid sexual misconduct allegations, and he was considered an unrestricted free agent.
+The Patriots released Brown in September after just one game amid sexual misconduct allegations, and he was considered an unrestricted free agent.